yaroslav-007/ptfe-aws-external-services-airgap/README.md

 terraform apply -auto-approve
 ```

-When terraform finished, open a browser for location `https://<the domain name you aer using>:8800/` and PTFE console should be available.
+When terraform finished, open a browser for location `https://<the domain name you are using>:8800/` and PTFE console should be available.